A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 Here’s sound advice about your company’s paid social media content.
 It is about the mix of your posts and their timing.

-- Interest – Your target audience must learn about your motorcycle products or services to become interested.
+2. Interest – Your target audience must learn about your motorcycle products or services to become interested.

-- Decision – Next, your prospects look for a solution that meets their needs and budget.
+3. Decision – Next, your prospects look for a solution that meets their needs and budget.

-- Action – Finally, your target audience is ready to make a purchase.
+4. Action – Finally, your target audience is ready to make a purchase.
 Your buying process must be simple and easy to finalize the sale.

 Paid Holiday Marketing Error

 Yes, this strategy can work if your target audience is limited.
 If, for example, you’re only advertising to Facebook followers, it can work.
-For this to work, your social media marketer must regularly do a solid job with quality strategies.
+For this to work, your social media marketer must consistently deliver quality strategies.
+One reason is that these riders are familiar with your company.
+Another reason is that they’ve learned about, or at least seen, your products or services.

 Workaround for Holiday Social Ads